Key aims and expertise

-Inspired by this synergy, we are interested in fostering conversations on the theme of authenticity.
+Inspired by this synergy, we were interested in fostering conversations on the theme of authenticity.
 Authenticity is a strongly debated concept in tourism and travel studies that is used to communicate a measure of originality, certification by experts, accurate representations, the quality of experiences, and even an existential state of Being.
 As such, it maintains a well-trodden path of academic inquiry related to topics of travel experience, cultural and historic representation and tourism marketing.
 However, the relations between authenticity and development are less frequently examined.

-Schedule of speakers 2017/18
+Schedule of speakers from 2017/18